- Class: Insecta (Insect)

 Beetle-mania.
 Beetles are the largest group in the Animal Kingdom, representing about a fourth of all animals.
 Currently, more than 350,000 beetle species have been identified.
 Yet scientists who study beetles (coleopterists) are certain there are thousands more that have not been discovered yet!

-You may be familiar with some of the many different beetle species by their common names: ladybugs, June bugs, weevils, lightning bugs or fireflies, borers, and potato bugs.
-No other animal group has such a range of color, shape, and size.
-Some beetle species are as large as your fist; others are so small they can fit through the eye of a needle.
-Many species are brilliantly colored, like jewels, while others cleverly blend into their environment.
-No matter what shape, size, or color, it is safe to say that beetles are the most successful group of animals ever known!
+You may be familiar with some of the many different beetles by their common names: ladybugs, June bugs, weevils, lightning bugs or fireflies, borers, and potato bugs.
+No other group has such a range of color, shape, and size.
+Some beetles are as large as your fist; others are so small they can fit through the eye of a needle.
+Many are brilliantly colored, like jewels, while others cleverly blend into their environment.

 Beetle body parts.
 The body of the beetle consists of three main segments: head, thorax, and abdomen.